daodaofr/caffe-re-id/README.md

 # caffe-re-id

-This is the code for paper: Person Re-Identification via Recurrent Feature Aggregation, Yichao Yan, Bingbing Ni, Zhichao Song, chao Ma, Yan Yan, xiaokang Yang
+This is the code for paper: Person Re-Identification via Recurrent Feature Aggregation, Yichao Yan, Bingbing Ni, Zhichao Song, chao Ma, Yan Yan, xiaokang Yang, In ECCV 2016.

 See examples/re-id